ismisepaul/ismisepaul.github.io/docs/_posts/2023-02-17-owasp-global-appsec-dublin-day1.md

 1. The infinity graph

-He hates the DevSecOps [infinity graph](https://www.synopsys.com/glossary/what-is-devsecops/_jcr_content/root/synopsyscontainer/column_799096233_cop/colRight/image.coreimg.svg/1620854193880/devsecops.svg) as he argues that pipelines is a better way.
+He hates the DevSecOps [infinity graph](https://www.synopsys.com/glossary/what-is-devsecops/_jcr_content/root/synopsyscontainer/column_799096233_cop/colRight/image.coreimg.svg/1620854193880/devsecops.svg) as he argues that pipelines are a better way.
 Threat modelling should sit outside the pipeline but that's okay don't force everything into the pipeline.

 2. Security as a special team